corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

     enabled: false
 ```

-If the pre-install checks fail, for example, if Kafka or PostgreSQL are not available, you can retrieve the logs for a single pod using `kubectl`.
+If the pre-install checks fail (for example, if Kafka or PostgreSQL are not available), you can retrieve the logs for a single pod using `kubectl`.
 For more information on retrieving the logs, see the [Logs]({{< relref "../../observability/logs.md" >}}) section.

 ### Example Configuration